h2oai/h2o-world-2014-training/tutorials/unsupervised/anomaly/anomaly.R.md

 ####1.
 Learn what's *normal* from the training data

 ######Train unsupervised Deep Learning autoencoder model on the training dataset.
-For simplicity, we train a model with 1 hidden layer of 50 Tanh neurons (should be less than 784 for it to compress), and train for 1 epoch (one pass over the data).
+For simplicity, we train a model with 1 hidden layer of 50 Tanh neurons to create 50 non-linear features with which to reconstruct the original dataset.
+We saw in the Dimensionality Reduction tutorial that 50 is a reasonable choice.
+For simplicity, we train the auto-encoder for only 1 epoch (one pass over the data).
 We explicitly include constant columns (all white background) for the visualization to be easier.

     ae_model <- h2o.deeplearning(x=predictors,
                                y=42, #response (ignored - pick any non-constant column)